-Thomas Jefferson University and The Center for Forensic Science Research and Education (The Center) are excited to launch a new MS program in Forensic Biology, beginning in 2018.
+Thomas Jefferson University and The Center for Forensic Science Research and Education (CFSRE) have partnered together to offer a MS program in Forensic Biology, originating in 2018.
 This unique program is designed to position students for advancement and professional development focused specifically in the field of forensic biology.

 Our specialized program will provide students with expertise in all areas of forensic biology, including:

 - Serological Identification of Biological Fluids & Tissues